 Multiport valves are prone to breakdowns/failures and generally have a high replacement cost and long lead time.
 Individual parts for control valves and actuator heads are readily available and low cost to purchase.
 Operation of the HyPURE Multimedia plant can also be controlled remotely through the HyCONNECT® system.

-Do Multimedia Filtration systems require a lot of power?
+Do Multimedia Filtration system require a lot of power?

 Generally speaking, MMF systems require a lot less power than other types of filtration technology, such as ultrafiltration and reverse osmosis.
 The power is also influenced greatly by the feed TSS.
 The rate which the media bed differential pressure increases subsequently increases power required by the feed pump.
 The media bed also requires more frequent backwashing which impacts on the total energy consumption of the plant.
 Generally MMF systems operate at between 0.8 and 1.5 BarG.